Kim's Piano Studio

 When there is a lack of desire to perform in this age group of students, I do address it privately with the student and their family prior to the recital.
 I will never force anyone, however.
 This issue usually resolves after the reluctant student gets more experienced.

 In Person Recitals are held at Twitchell Memorial Chapel at Bridgton Academy in North Bridgton.
-The dates for the two recitals are: Saturday, December 16th from 2 to 4 p.m.
-Saturday, May 11th, 2 to 4 p.m.
+The dates for the two recitals are: Saturday, December 21st from 2 to 4 p.m.
+Saturday, May 10th, 2 to 4 p.m.
 Typically, recitals last about 1 hour and 15 minutes, but I allow time for families to congratulate the performers and to visit with one another.
-I recommend students try the piano briefly before the recital starts.
+I highly recommend students try the piano briefly before the recital starts.
 I permit this between 1 and 1:30.
-After that, guests begin to arrive.
+(After that, guests begin to arrive.)
+All pianos sound and feel differently from one another.
+Also, every room, space and auditorium has a different sound, as well.

 Students should dress in their best and feel free to invite as many guests as they would like to.
 The venue holds well over 100 people and so we can accommodate.
-There is a wheelchair ramp on the side of the building.
-However, restrooms are located in the basement and there is no elevator, unfortunately.
+There is a wheelchair ramp and entrance on the side of the building.
+However, please note, the restrooms are located in the basement and there is no elevator, unfortunately.

 Summer Session: